ourresearch/depsy-research/introducing_depsy.md

 There are a few steps to this.

 1. We scale scores by the max score in the network by dividing PageRank score by the maximum PageRank score (Python libraries are compared to Python libraries, and R to R).
-2. We taking the log10 transform.
+2. We take the log10 transform.
 The dependency graph exhibits properties of a [scale-free network](https://en.wikipedia.org/wiki/Scale-free_network), including an extremely skewed distribution.
 The log transform eases interpretation and plotting.
-3. We add an offset so all numbers are positive
+3. We add an offset so all numbers that are positive
 4. We multiply everything by a scaling factor that places values into the range 0 to 10.

 So, after all this conditioning, we can see that a package with a PageRank Score of 0 isn't depended on by any code, whereas a PageRank Score of 10.0 is depended on heavily by a lot of projects, including a lot of important projects.
 Even after the transformation, the values are quite skewed (TODO: plot).

 ### Literature reuse

 If software is making an impact on research, we'd expect to see it cited in the literature.
 And it is.
 But it's cited haphazardly--instead of formal citation, we often see things like "we used foo library for the figures" in papers.
 In fact, Howison and Bullard find [only around a third of software mentions are formal citations](http://onlinelibrary.wiley.com/doi/10.1002/asi.23538/abstract).
-These informal citations don't show up in citation indexes, and so it's hard to trace--and hard for authors to get credit.
+These informal citations don't show up in citation indexes, and so it's hard to trace--and hard for software contributors to get credit.

 One solution is to write "software papers" that act as hooks for citations instead of the software itself.
 This doesn't try to change the current paper-oriented publication system, but rather leverage it.
 However, often these papers don't get cited either, and even more often they don't get written (and why should they? software shouldn't have to pretend to be something else to be cited).
 So while this approach has value, it's too mired in the past.